-Tom’s father, Arthur A. Hucker, grew up in St. Louis, was drafted into World War II, and became a decorated B-29 pilot who flew dozens of missions over Japan.
-After serving his country, he was able to attend college on the GI Bill and later became an electrical engineer, a career that would not have been possible otherwise.
-Tom’s mother, Una, stressed the value of community service to her children.
+At an early age, Tom learned that government could provide critical opportunities for hardworking individuals to succeed and contribute to their communities and their country.
+Tom’s father, Arthur, a decorated World War II pilot, attended college on the GI Bill and later became an electrical engineer, a career that would not have been possible otherwise.
+Tom’s mother, Una, stressed the value of community service to her five children, including the youngest, Tom.
 With her encouragement, Tom became an altar boy in their Catholic parish and an Eagle Scout.

 After graduation, Tom moved to Washington, DC to run field campaigns for the U.S. Public Interest Research Group (now Environment America) and the Sierra Club on efforts to reauthorize the federal Clean Air Act, the Safe Drinking Water Act, and other federal legislation.
 He later worked as a community organizer, helping low-income residents fight for neighborhood improvements.